Intergroup Dialogue (IGD) Symposium: Learning from its Past and Mapping its Future

 Fri, Nov 17, 2023 7:30pm to 9pm

-Michael "McKeyz" Childs, Musical Director Mike "McKeyz" Childs, a Hartford native, is currently the lead singer for a well known band, Soul Sound Revue, in the New England area.
-An accomplished...
+Michael "McKeyz" Childs, Musical Director Mike "McKeyz" Childs (he/him), a Hartford native, is currently the lead singer for a well known band, Soul Sound Revue, in the New England area.
+An...

 Willits-Hallowell Conference Center, Morrison Room